Bleeding Edge Web

 We like to discuss all things web + mobile.
 We've had a number of talks about Node.js, HTML/JS/CSS, web servers, libraries & frameworks, etc. We've also had talks about Google Glass, "Internet of things", etc. Bottom line: if you think it would interest other web app developer types, it's likely a good fit.

-If you run a tech meetup organized around a specific technology you might be a good candidate for speaking to our group.
+If you are part of a meetup organized around a specific technology you might be a good candidate for speaking to our group.
 Overview talks about languages and franeworks generally make for perfect topics for our members who might not otherwise attend a meetup specific to them.

 Lightning Talks